microsoft/playwright/docs/src/browser-contexts.md

 ## Multiple contexts

-[BrowserContexts] are isolated environments on a single browser instance.
 Playwright can create multiple browser contexts within a single scenario.
-This is useful when you want to test for multi-user functionality, like chat.
+This is useful when you want to test for multi-user functionality, like a chat.

 ```js tab=js-js
 import { test } from '@playwright/test';